hiteshhedwig/git_basics/Readme.md

 Basic set of instructions to practice and learn basic to intermediate application of git in your project.

-What is git? *Software which allows you to manage and keep track of your development into the project.*
+What is git? *Software which allows you to manage and keep track of your development in the project.*

 ## Getting Started :